jenkinsci/vectorcast-execution-plugin/README.md

   - TESTinsights
 - Options were reorganized on the VectorCAST Pipeline Job creation page.
 - The VectorCAST Execution Plugin version is now displayed on the VectorCAST Jobs page.
+- Previously, custom reports that used the **VCAST_MANAGE_PROJECT_DIRECTORY** environment variable would fail to generate.
+Now, the environment variable is set when the reports are generated.

 ### Version 0.71 (29 Sept 2021)
 - Updated baseline pipeline script to reflect changes in the code coverage plugin